 On the night of the fifteen-hundred pound blast, Yousef simply walked onto an international flight departing out of LaGuardia airport and plopped down in his first-class seat.
 The flight bounced from Karachi to the provincial capital of his native Baluchistan, where he stayed for a bit before scampering off to Peshawar’s donkey-ridden back-streets.
 He later made his way to Thailand for an abortive plot on the Pope, then headed to the Philippines for his ultimate undoing in Operation Kaboom.
 Meanwhile, back in New York, the dimwittedness of the men he’d left behind would launch both his notoriety and a massive worldwide FBI manhunt.

 Yousef was sitting comfortably on his first-class flight to Karachi and hadn’t bothered to consider the fate of any of his accomplices.
-Because all of their funds had been used to purchase the urea nitrate used to create the bulk of the bomb, Yousef’s men were left without a way to flee the country.
+Because all of their funds had been spent, Yousef’s men were left without a way to flee the country.
 One of these men, Mohammed Salameh, realized that his involvement had left a paper-trail.
 Fearing arrest, he was determined to find a way to flee.

 But, insistent and a little belligerent, he went back.
 Three times in less than two weeks.
 Unluckily for him, the section of the Ryder van labeled with its vehicle identification number had survived the blast, and by the time he returned to the agency for the third time the FBI was waiting for him.

 From Salameh the conspiracy began to unravel, and the threads which had tied it together slowly began to encircle Yousef.
 The US Government posted a $2 million dollar bounty on his head and dropped 32,000 matchbooks with Yousef’s picture on them into Pakistan.
 Although neither of these tactics led to his capture, they serve well to illustrate the perceived level of threat he’d been able to embody.